 For more information, please contact Jeremy Allouche

-After a very successful first event in May 2012, we are now inviting expressions of interest for the 2013 Summer School on Pathways to Sustainability.
+After very successful events in May 2012 and 2013, we will soon be inviting expressions of interest for the 2014 Summer School on Pathways to Sustainability.

 Visiting fellows spend a month contributing to the cross-cutting analysis of our work.
 The programme is now closed for this year, but information about future programmes will appear on this page.
 For more information, email Harriet Dudley, STEPS Centre Co-ordinator: firstname.lastname@example.org